Guide to Korčula: The island of food and wine

-The island is covered in vineyards and is the homeland to Grk and Pošip varieties.
+The island is covered in vineyards and is the homeland of Grk and Pošip varieties.
 Grk is unique in so many ways, grown only around Lumbarda.
 It needs other grape varieties to reproduce successfully while it has only female functional parts.

-The Zure winery has the biggest plantings on Korčula island.
+Korcula wineries are many but The Zure winery has the biggest plantings on Korčula island.
 The view from the Zure vineyards on the southern slopes of Korčula is stunning.
 Surrounded only by the sea underneath and olive groves planted above the vineyards, vines here grow in a place they were never planted before.

-The Zure winery has a family owned restaurant where, besides their wines, you can try the Dalmatian specialty, the octopus buzara.
+The Zure winery has a family-owned restaurant where, besides their wines, you can try the Dalmatian specialty, the octopus buzara.

 Bire Plavac Mali, a wine that hardly leaves the island, because of very limited production, could be called a rarity.
-Different in style from more powerful red wines from Pelješac, this is elegant, medium-bodied red with velvet tannins and abundance of red fruits mixed with dried herbs.
+Different in style from more powerful red wines from Pelješac, this is elegant, medium-bodied red with velvet tannins and an abundance of red fruits mixed with dried herbs.